“AN ABSORBING DOCUMENTARY” -Neil Genzlinger, The New York Times

 ★★★ 1/2 HIGHLY RECOMMENDED--> “Part cultural anthropology, part sports film, 9-Man, which aired on PBS’s America ReFramed series, is highly recommended.” -C. Cassady, Video Librarian Magazine

 “9-Man is an exceptional work.
 It documents a little-known piece of Chinese American cultural history, highlighting the ways in which Chinatown’s immigrant community found pride and integrity in the margins, building a sport that is wholly their own.
-It is a riveting, deftly-told story about tradition and identity, the arc that connects Taishan to Boston, and the ways in which distant generations come alive, together, on city asphalt, around a repurposed volleyball.” -Hua Hsu, Vassar College, Author of ‘A Floating Chinaman’ and Contributing Writer at The New Yorker
+It is a riveting, deftly-told story about tradition and identity, the arc that connects Taishan to Boston, and the ways in which distant generations come alive, together, on city asphalt, around a repurposed volleyball.” -Hua Hsu, Pulitzer Prize-winning author of Stay True

 “9-Man is a scholarly, artful, hip and above-all-else truthful document of a sports subculture that refracts light onto the joy, sorrow, honor, hope, past, present and future of larger and enduring cultural issues.
 As you watch, you say giddily to yourself “I can’t believe this really exists.”
 And, the subjects of the documentary seem to secretly and reassuringly think and say to themselves and each other the very same thing.” -David Hollander, J.D., Clinical Assistant Professor, NYU's Tisch Institute for Sports Management, Media, and Business